Questions and Answers – Treated Articles

 This requirement applies to treated articles whether label claims are being made or not.

-Q16.
+Q17.
 A container of pigment is treated with an antimicrobial preservative (A) for preservation of the pigment itself.
 Some of the pigment is later added to a can of paint for the purpose of colouring the paint.
 The paint is treated with an antimicrobial preservative (B) (in-can preservative) in order to protect the paint from deterioration.
 If this paint is then imported into Canada, does the antimicrobial preservative used in the pigment (A) need to be registered in Canada for that use?

-In this example, antimicrobial preservative (A) used in the pigment would not require registration in Canada, as it was not intentionally added to the paint (the finished product for use, sale and distribution in Canada) to control a pest.
+Antimicrobial preservative (A) used in the pigment would not require registration in Canada, as it was not intentionally added to the paint (the finished product for use, sale and distribution in Canada) to control a pest.
 The pigment was added for colouring the paint, not preservation of the paint.
-The antimicrobial preservative that would require registration in Canada would be antimicrobial preservative (B), the in-can preservative, that was added for protection of the paint (the finished product).
+Antimicrobial preservative (B), the in-can preservative, would require registration in Canada, as it was added for protection of the paint (the finished product).

-Q17.
+Q18.
 A sofa has been treated in Canada with a material preservative to prevent growth of mould during shipping.
 Does the sofa require registration under the Pest Control Products Act?

-Q18.
+Q19.
 A piece of clothing has been treated with an insecticide to repel mosquitoes and ticks.
 Is the clothing required to be registered?

 The clothing has been treated with an insecticide to protect the person wearing the garment from mosquitoes and ticks.
 This is an example where the clothing is acting as a delivery mechanism for the insecticide and is providing protection to the person wearing the clothing.
-The insecticide and the article would each require registration or authorization under the Pest Control Products Act.
+The insecticide and the article would each require registration under the Pest Control Products Act.

-Q19.
+Q20.
 Does my registered treated article (for example, insecticide treated clothing) require a registration number on the product?

-Q20.
+Q21.
 Do antimicrobial treated stickers or sheets used to protect products from microbes during shipping or storage require registration?

-Yes, sheets or stickers that are treated with an antimicrobial preservative and placed with goods (for example, clothing, footwear, luggage) for the purpose of controlling odour-causing bacteria, mould and mildew require registration or authorization of the antimicrobial preservative and the sheet or sticker itself.
+Yes, sheets or stickers that are treated with an antimicrobial preservative and placed with goods (for example, clothing, footwear, luggage) for the purpose of controlling odour-causing bacteria, mould and mildew require registration of the antimicrobial preservative and the sheet or sticker itself.
 In this case, the sheet or sticker acts as a delivery mechanism for the antimicrobial preservative, which is providing an external benefit to the goods, and not to the sheet or sticker itself.

-Q21.
+Q22.
 Does landscape fabric treated with a herbicide require registration?

 The landscape fabric has been treated with a herbicide to prevent weeds from growing.
 The fabric acts as a delivery mechanism for the herbicide.
-The fabric and the herbicide would both require registration or authorization under the Pest Control Products Act.
+The fabric and the herbicide would both require registration under the Pest Control Products Act.

-- Footnote 1
+Footnote 1

 For the purpose of this document, otherwise authorized refers to authorization under 21(5) of the Pest Control Products Act.

-- Date modified:
+Date modified: